 Discover safe, luxurious vacations with Inspirato.
 Create your free account to see all of our destinations and accommodations within the Inspirato Collection.

-Situated in the lush Willamette Valley, Oregon’s largest metropolis has a small town feel and is bursting with greenery.
+Situated in the lush Willamette Valley, Oregon’s largest metropolis manages to have a small town feel.
 A mecca for foodies, coffee enthusiasts, and craft beer connoisseurs, Portland is a fantastic culinary destination.
-It is also one of the most eco-friendly cities and boasts over 200 parks, gardens, and wild spaces.
-Stay with Inspirato minutes from downtown at Portland’s only waterfront hotel—the contemporary RiverPlace Hotel, named one of Portland’s best by Condé Nast Traveler.
+It’s also one of the most eco-friendly cities in the country and boasts over 200 parks, gardens, and wild spaces.
+Stay with Inspirato minutes from downtown at the city's only waterfront hotel—the contemporary RiverPlace Hotel, named one of Portland’s best by Condé Nast Traveler.

-On Kingston Avenue, Portland's love of roses comes to life at the International Rose Test Garden.
+Portland's love of roses comes to life at the International Rose Test Garden, featuring more than 650 varieties.
 Complimentary tours are offered daily from Memorial Day weekend through Labor Day weekend.

 Portland is one of the greenest cities in the U.S. thanks to the 43 inches of rainfall it receives annually, which is surprisingly only slightly higher than the U.S. rainfall average.
 May through September are warm and mild, making it a perfect time to visit and take advantage of all the festivals and outdoor recreation opportunities.
 If you visit from October through March, you’re likely to encounter some rain, but it’s a great time to visit museums, galleries, coffee shops, and brewpubs.